Moe-Dahan/WinMonitor/README.md

 this will exist the widget and remove itself from the registry editor so no more start on startup

 # How to Read
-* CPU's in use will turn green
+* Cores in use will turn green
-* CPU's using more then 90% will turn read
+* Cores using more then 90% will turn read
-* CPU's not used will be white
+* Cores not used will be white
 * Other information is updated and stays the same.

 # Modules used